driesvints/driesvints.com/source/_posts/getting-started-with-dotfiles.md

 ### Z Shell

 When developing you probably spend a lot of your time on the CLI.
 So a good setup of your shell is important.
 While Bash is a great shell [(and recently even got added to Windows 10)](http://www.theverge.com/2016/3/30/11331014/microsoft-windows-linux-ubuntu-bash), I prefer [Z Shell (Zsh)](http://www.zsh.org/).
+It even became the default shell in macOS for the new Catalina release.

 Zsh is a powerful shell which features some great improvements over Bash like autocompletion, shared command history, themeable prompts and many other things.
 It's like Bash but on steroids.
 I've considered alternatives like [Fish Shell](https://fishshell.com/) but in the end Zsh proved to be the one that I like the most.